hilaryosborne/wordpress/README.md

+# WordPress Boilerplate
-# WordPress Webpack + SCSS + BootStrap 4 + Composer + Docker
+## ACF Pro + Webpack + SCSS + BootStrap 4 + Composer + Docker

-This project aims to provide a simple to deploy WordPress boilerplate with inbuilt composer and docker support.
+This project aims to provide a simple to use boilerplate for WordPress by bringing in multiple modern web technologies for client side, server side and hosting.
+This project approaches WordPress from a professional development perspective and is aimed at developers.
+It is not intended to be used by non developers or people new to WordPress.
+It is designed to create a philosphy for modern WordPress development using NodeJS, composer, docker and be continious integration ready.

+## Advanced Custom Fields Pro

+Please note that you will be required to have an ACF Pro key in order to use this boilerplate out of the box.
+If you do not intend to use ACF then you can remove the acf component from composer.json however this is highly advised against doing.

 ## Launching the docker environment